 There are three tracks in the nutrition major that prepare students for different careers within the broad field of nutrition.
 The three major tracks are: Dietetics, Nutrition and Health Sciences, and Nutrition in a Global Society.
 Students must complete all coursework within a selected track to fulfill the requirements to earn a B.S. in Nutrition.

-For further information about the Nutrition major, please contact Claire Norton, Undergraduate Program Director.
+For further information about the Nutrition major, please contact Nicole Goldstein, Undergraduate Academic Advisor.

 Career Planning is an important part of your undergraduate experience.
 The Nutrition Major Career Checklist provides important tips to stay on track with your career goals.
 Use this checklist (found in the "Downloads" section of this webpage) as a guide to help you prepare for your future career.